Charlene de Carvalho-Heineken: Personal life

 She married in Perroy in 1983 Michel de Carvalho, a British financier and private banker, director of Citigroup and a former Olympic skier, whom she met on a ski holiday in St. Moritz, Switzerland.
-He is known for portraying T. E. Lawrence's ill-fated servant Farraj in the 1962 film classic Lawrence of Arabia as a teen, and he is currently a member of the supervisory board of Heineken NV.
 They reside in London with their five children, Alexander Alfred Charles de Carvalho (b.
 London, 9 December 1984), married in London on 26 November 2016 to Stephanie Gräfin und Edle Tochter von und zu Eltz genannt Faust von Stromberg (b.
 Vienna, 25 February or November 1984), Louisa Lucile H. de Carvalho (b.
 London, July 1986), married at Cap d'Antibes on 7 October 2017 to Hugo Timothy Brassey (b.
 29 July 1982/1988), son of Anthony Hugh Owen Brassey (b.
 5 January 1945) and his wife Sarah/Susan Sigri Fuglesang, twins Isabel Catherine C. de Carvalho and Sophie Charlene V. de Carvalho (b.
 London, November 1987) and Charles Andrew George de Carvalho (b.
 London, August 1990).

 Upon the death of her father in 2002, Charlene inherited about £3 billion, making her the wealthiest person with Dutch citizenship.
 In 2019, the Sunday Times Rich List ranking of the wealthiest people in the UK named her the wealthiest woman and the 7th overall, with an estimated fortune of £12 billion.
 Charlene's wealth in 2021 was estimated by Forbes at $16.7 billion making her 116th among the world's billionaires.